 3. He disputed Trump’s characterization of the NFL protests

-When NFL players began kneeling during the national anthem this year, Trump fired back and said they were disrespecting America.
+When NFL players began kneeling during the national anthem, Trump fired back and said they were disrespecting America.
 The idea that the players were protesting the national anthem itself became the way Fox News talked about this story.

 But Smith chimed in and disagreed both with Trump and with his own network.
 He said that the protests have nothing to do with the national anthem and that all of Fox News is complicit in pushing a false narrative.
 Smith also suggested Trump supporters themselves were being disingenuous.
 He said: